 WHAT DO LEAFCUTTING ANTS LOOK LIKE?

-Leaf cutting ants also known as cut ant, parasol ant, fungus ant, night ant and town ant, are a dark brown or rust red color.
-These ants can number into the millions in one colony and can be anything from 1/16th to ½ an inch long, with the queen getting up to ¾ of inch in size.
-A distinct physical feature of the leafcutter ant is the three pairs of prominent spines on their back (thorax) and one pair of spines on the back of their head.
+Leaf cutting ants also known as cut ants, parasol ants, fungus ants, night ants, and town ants, are a dark brown or rust red color.
+These ants can number into the millions in one colony and can be anything from 1/16 to 1/2 an inch long, with the queen getting up to 3/4 of inch in size.
+A distinct physical feature of the leafcutter ant is the three pairs of prominent spines on their back (thorax) and a pair of spines on the back of their head.

 WHERE DO LEAFCUTTING ANTS NEST?